oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

 	Below Image - Task Creation Type
 	![Task name and STS](./images/taskcreationtype.png " ")

 5. Let's explore **Advanced** setting.
 Choose pre-change trial and post-change trial configurations.
 Accordingly, choose the comparison metrics such as Elapsed time, Buffer Gets, etc.,.
 Since, this is simulated for read only privileges, you won't be able to create the tasks.

-Note: Please make sure to choose same settings in both for pre-change and post-change
+Note: Please make sure to choose same settings in both for pre-change and post-change.

 	Below Image - Advanced setting
 	![Task name and STS](./images/advanced.png " ")